JonKerridge/jcsp-alpha/README.md

 design, implementation, verification and maintenance of systems.
 A design goal for our CSP-for-Java collaboration is to enable concurrency to play that natural role.
 Feedback on moving towards that goal is always welcome.
 Email messages can be sent to either CSPforJAVA@outlook.com or CSPforJava@gmail.com

+Version Comments
+jcsp-alpha-1.1.2 removed the win32 folder and removed refernces to it from the jcsp/net package